Mercedes Moné

 Mercedes Justine Kaestner Varnado (born January 26, 1992) is an American professional wrestler.
-As of January 2024, she is signed to All Elite Wrestling (AEW), where she performs under the ring name Mercedes Moné (muh-NAY) and is the current AEW TBS Champion in her first reign—the longest in the title's history—while also appearing for AEW's partners Consejo Mundial de Lucha Libre (CMLL) and New Japan Pro-Wrestling (NJPW).
-Overall, she currently holds 13 belts comprising 11 championships, making her the most simultaneously-decorated wrestler of all time.
-(Note: The two additional belts Moné holds are the defunct Queen of Southside Championship belt, which has been awarded to all RevPro Women's Champions following its unification, and her 2025 Owen Hart Cup commemorative belt.)
+As of January 2024, she is signed to All Elite Wrestling (AEW), where she performs under the ring name Mercedes Moné (muh-NAY) and is the current AEW Women's World Champion in her first reign.
+She also appears for AEW's partners Consejo Mundial de Lucha Libre (CMLL) and New Japan Pro-Wrestling (NJPW), as well as promotions on the independent circuit.
 Varnado rose to prominence during her time in WWE from 2012 to 2022, where she performed under the ring name Sasha Banks.
-She is the only woman to win championships across the major promotions of WWE, AEW, NJPW, and CMLL.

-Varnado began her wrestling career in 2010 on the independent circuit, most notably for Chaotic Wrestling, where she won the Chaotic Wrestling Women's Championship.
-She signed with WWE in 2012 under the ring name Sasha Banks and was assigned to the developmental territory NXT.
-She would later win the NXT Women's Championship.
-Her match against Bayley at NXT TakeOver: Respect in October 2015 was the first women's match to ever headline an NXT TakeOver, the first iron woman match in WWE history, and the longest women's match in WWE history at the time, lasting 30 minutes.
+Varnado began her wrestling career in 2010 on the independent circuit, most notably for Chaotic Wrestling.
+She signed with WWE in 2012 under the ring name Sasha Banks and was assigned to the developmental territory NXT, later winning the NXT Women's Championship.
+Her match against Bayley at NXT TakeOver: Respect in October 2015 was the first women's match to ever headline an NXT TakeOver and the first iron woman match in WWE history.
 Their match was named "Match of the Year" by Pro Wrestling Illustrated (PWI), with Varnado also being named "Woman of the Year".